d-j-e/SNPPar/README.md

     snppar -s <alleles.csv> -t <tree.tre> -g <genbank.gbk> -a

+# SNPPar sorting
+Three versions of the SNP sorting are available when using TreeTime for ASR
+                          Filtered out from ASR
+  complex                 singletons and monophyletic SNPs
+                          (tested against tree)
+  intermediate (default)  same as complex except SNPs with
+                          missing calls sent to ASR (not singletons) simple                  singletons only

+Complex sorting is the most memory efficient of the three, with simple being about twice as costly (estimate!); intermediate sits somewhere in between (though closer to complex).

+Run time is more dependant on missing calls; complex and intermediate sorting are quicker than simple sorting when there are no missing calls.
+When missing calls are present, complex sorting can be much slower than either simple or intermediate sorting.
+Intermediate sorting can be faster than simple... (still testing atm)

+Complex sorting may be useful when memory is a problem; simple sorting can be used to if you would prefer all the internal SNPs (i.e. non-singletons) to be mapped using ASR.

 # SNPPar can also use previous output (mutation events)
 A prefix must be added to the run - SNPPar will overwrite results if not careful.
-Note: SNPPar does not work with the tree it produces, use the original tree
+Note: SNPPar does not work with the trees it produces, use the original tree

 ## Example to call the three types of homoplasic SNPs post-run